Tutorial: Create and manage a VPN gateway using Azure portal

 Create a VPN gateway

-In this step, you create the virtual network gateway for your VNet.
+In this step, you create the virtual network gateway (VPN gateway) for your VNet.
 Creating a gateway can often take 45 minutes or more, depending on the selected gateway SKU.

 Create a virtual network gateway using the following values: